ctu-vras/multirobot-calibration/README.md

 The toolbox allows to calibrate with 4 principles:

- - selftouch - touch of two different chains
+ - self-contact (selftouch) - touch of two different chains
    - e.g. finger to arm (iCub), two end-effectors (Motoman), arm and torso (Nao)
- - projection - calibration with camera mounted directly on the robot
+ - self-observation (projection) - calibration with camera mounted directly on the robot
- - planes - calibration using plane constrains
+ - planar (planes) - calibration using plane constrains
- - external - calibration using external cameras (laser sensor, kinect...)
+ - external device  (external) - calibration using external cameras (laser sensor, kinect...)

 Approaches can be combined at one time.
 To set them, see [Calibration config](#calibration-config).
 ## Files